Press / Accomplishments

 Our audience is both community and university.
 Our users are a diverse group in many ways as they come from a variety backgrounds and cultures.
 They have ranged from 10 years to 92 years old, and include adult hobbyists, students and researchers, retirees and professional artisans.

 Some maker spacers are small, close-knit but isolated clubs.
 Others are large corporate or university Fab Labs.
 We strive to break out of this model to get to the underserved parts of our community.
 Besides maintaining a lab that is free to use we reach people where they are in four ways:

-- Open Lab – Our lab is open to the public 4 days (20+ hours) a week.
+- Open Lab – Our lab is open for free to the public several days a week.
 This includes times during the day, night and weekends.

 - Bringing in groups, summer camps – We arrange special workshops with organizations frequently.
 Thanks to our regular staff we are able to host these workshops at virtually any time.
 We also run camps with hundreds of attendees each summer.

 - Event deployments – We often go out and run booths at events.
 We have a dedicated set of mobile tools, example creations and publicity materials to make this easy.
 This allows us to network with many people and break the lab out of the lab to raise awareness.

 - Mini Labs – The above is not enough to really get to some of the underserved parts of our community.
 We’ve specifically set up several mini labs around town to directly insert Fab Lab opportunities into powerful contexts – including both local public libraries and several after-school centers, and we have also partnered with schools and retirement communities.
 Read about our local partners.